What is Nordic Walking?

 Nordic walking is a perfect activity to combine the mental health benefits of effective exercise with those of being outdoors.

-If you are not already convinced to come along to a FREE taster, then simply put the benefits are:
+If you are not already convinced to give Nordic Walking a try, then simply put the benefits are:

 - It can be done anywhere- no need for hills, country paths or even snow!